erroronline1/caro/readme.md

 Sample response
 ```
-{"response":{"msg":"Matching data has been imported.
+{"data":{"Name":"Jane Doe","Date of birth":"2003-02-01","Address":"somewhere over the rainbow 5","Phone number":"012345678","Insurance":"\"YouMatter Insurances\"","Info":"all fine","Service, aid or recipe":"DAFO","Prescriber":"Dr. Important","Patient number":"08642","DEFAULT_Record type":"rework"},"toast":{"msg":"Matching data has been imported.
 Please verify and be aware of your resposibility for accuracy.
-Only the most recent data for the corresponding field will be inserted.\n\nMake sure to have the correct identifier before submitting!","data":{"text_":"qwer"},"type":"success"}}
+Only the most recent data for the corresponding field will be inserted.\n\nMake sure to have the correct identifier before submitting!
+Files and photos are not part of the import.","type":"success"}}
 ```

 > GET ./api/api.php/record/matchbundles/{bundle}/{identifier}